wlonk/arcadia/2015-02-post-playtest-2-outline.md

 way to claiming your true place of importance.
 Who do you blame for your current lot?

   - When people tolerate your pretentions.
   - When you slight someone above your station and get away with it.
   - When you rise above your station.

-### Decadence (Greed)
+### Decadence (Greed) **TODO**

 You have never had enough, and perhaps never will have enough.
 How does the money you do have escape your purse so quickly?

   - When you display your tastes excessively
   - When you harm or endanger yourself through your indulgence
   - When you pull another into your addictions inescapably

 ### Luxury (Sensuality)

-### Playing puppeteer (Control)
+### Playing puppeteer (Control) **TODO**

 Like Emma, you see others’ lives as toys for your own amusement.
 You wish to arrange the lives of those around you just so.
 Who is the hero(ine) and who is the villain in your headcanon?

   - When you make someone beg, grovel or plead with you.
   - When someone agrees with you against their best interests and better judgment.
   - When someone places their life, fortune or reputation on the line for your benefit.

 ### Leveling distinctions (Jealousy)